syncfusion-content/maui-docs/MAUI/PDF-Viewer/Free-Text.md

 ## Free text modal view

 The free text modal view appears when text needs to be input by the user for creating and editing free text annotations in Android and iOS platforms.
-The [Sfpdfviewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) notifies when the modal view is appearing and disappearing through events.
+The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) notifies when the modal view is appearing and disappearing through events.
 The events help you in hiding and showing elements that are part of the app UI that are not necessary as long as the modal view is visible.

 ![Free text modal view](Images/Annotations/free-text-modal-view.png)

-The `Sfpdfviewer.FreeTextModalViewAppearing` event is triggered whenever the modal view opens for either creating or editing a free text annotation.
+The `SfPdfViewer.FreeTextModalViewAppearing` event is triggered whenever the modal view opens for either creating or editing a free text annotation.

 {% tabs %}
 {% highlight c# %}